Stephen Perkins: 2008–2024: Third and final Jane's Addiction era

 In January 2025, it was revealed that Perkins, Avery and Navarro were working on new music together, without the participation of Perry Farrell and according to Navarro, Jane's Addiction were finished and no more reunions would happen due to the incident with Farrell.

 In July 2025, Perkins, Avery and Navarro filed a lawsuit against Farrell accusing him of assault, battery, intentional infliction of emotional distress, negligence, breach of fiduciary duty, and breach of contract.
 The lawsuit also alleges that the group lost over $10 million as a result of the tour’s cancellation and cessation of all band activities including the first studio album with the classic lineup since 1990.
 Farrell a few hours later subsequently filed his own lawsuit against Perkins, Avery and Navarro, accusing his bandmates of bullying, assault and battery, and for "harassing him onstage during performances" which allegedly included "playing their instruments at a high volume so that he could not hear himself sing without blasting his own in-ear monitors at an unsafe level."
 Farrell also seeks damages for libel, claiming that the other members inaccurately described him in the media as suffering from poor mental health and alcoholism.
-With the lawuits, this marked the end of Perkins and Farrell's working relationship which spanned nearly forty years and two bands, Jane's Addiction and Porno for Pyros, together.
+With the lawsuits, this marked the end of Perkins and Farrell's working relationship which spanned nearly forty years and two bands, Jane's Addiction and Porno for Pyros, together.